 The Articles and Bylaws Committee is composed of up to six, but no less than three, members of the AACSB Board of Directors.
-The composition of the committee should reflect AACSB's regional representation as well as its commitment to diversity, equity, inclusion, and belonging.
+The composition of the committee should reflect AACSB's regional representation as well as varied perspectives, backgrounds, and experiences.
 Committee members may serve a maximum of three, one-year terms, which may run consecutively.
 One member is designated as committee chair by the vice chair-chair elect (who shall preside as board chair during the year for which the appointments are made).
-In addition, one member is designated as committee should reflect the absence of the committee chair.
+In addition, one member is designated as committee vice chair who serves as chair in the absence of the committee chair.